 Dr. Robin writes about human biology, health literacy, healthcare careers, and what it actually means to teach kids the way a physician would.
 Browse by topic or just start reading.

 New here?
-The free Content Vault is the best place to start.
+The preview classrooms are the best place to start.
 Real lessons from MedPath and LifePath, free.

 One of my kids once stopped me mid-dinner with a question I wasn’t expecting: “Do I have bones in my ears?”
 Not silly.
 Not off-topic.
 Completely, perfectly right for where their brain was at.
 And the answer is yes —